Fresno police officers quarantined after arresting suspect who tested positive for COVID-19

 FRESNO, Calif.
-(KFSN) -- An 18-year-old man brought in to be booked into the Fresno County Jail for auto theft last Friday has tested positive for COVID-19.
+(KFSN) -- After testing positive for COVID-19, an 18-year-old man who had been brought to be booked into the Fresno County Jail for auto theft last Friday has been located and quarantined after being released.

-The Fresno County Sheriff's Office said the suspect was showing symptoms for the virus, so instead of processing him, they took him to the hospital to be tested.
+The man was supposed to be booked on Friday, but the Fresno County Sheriff's Office said the suspect was showing symptoms for the virus, so instead of processing him, they took him to the hospital to be tested.

 While they waited for the results from health officials, they brought the suspect back into booking for 45 minutes, but he qualified for the emergency $0 bail and was released.